proinsias/an-independent-mind/docs/Docker.md

 ## diff

-Inspects changes to files or directories on a container’s filesystem since the container was created.
+Inspects changes to files or directories on a container's filesystem since the container was created.
 Three different types of change are tracked:

-* A file or directory was added (A).
+-   A file or directory was added (A).
-* A file or directory was deleted (D).
+-   A file or directory was deleted (D).
-* A file or directory was changed (C).
+-   A file or directory was changed (C).

 ```shell
 docker diff <container>